6 Best Rabbit Beddings that are safe & cozy (Review & Guide)

 >> Check Price on Amazon <<

 Carefresh is dedicated to developing soft, ultra-absorbent, and comfortable beddings for small pets.
-Made from natural fiber, this bedding will provide your rabbit with a cozy sleep environment.
+Made from natural fiber, this bedding will provide your rabbit with a cozy digging and sitting environment in their litter box and digging box.
 The best part about the Carefresh Small Pet Bedding is that it is recyclable and compostable, so it’s easy to be environmentally friendly while keeping your rabbit healthy.

 While natural fibers are not dangerous for your rabbit to nibble on, it is not an edible material.
-That said, some buns will attempt a taste-test, so this option may not be best for rabbits that snack on their bedding.
+Some buns will attempt a taste-test, so this option may not be best for rabbits that snack on their bedding.

 Pros: